 The Mcommerce market will continue to grow for at least a few more years and while it does we can expect to see some big winners and losers.
 Some companies, such as Amazon, have already found a successful formula for mcommerce, but there are others that are struggling to effectively implement mobile ecommerce, security and usability.

-Currently, customers are using their phones to get product information, look at reviews and talk to their friends.
-A huge percentage of users start shopping on their mobile phones only to complete the transactions at home, either on an iPad, laptop or desktop PC.
-As a business owner, it is up to you to make that transition as easy as possible, or find a compelling reason for the consumer to buy immediately.
+Currently, customers are using their phones to research product information, look at reviews and talk to their friends.
+A huge percentage of users start shopping on their mobile phones only to complete the transactions at home as the mobile shopping experience is suboptimal.
+There is still time for those that can reprioritise the mcommerce experience to reap huge rewards.

-Every business owner should be thinking about optimising their websites for mobile devices.
-You should also be thinking about location-based marketing and marketing that takes advantage of a user's social graph.
-We have unprecedented access to information that will allow us to better focus our marketing efforts.
-It makes sense to use that information ethically to improve user experiences and increase user engagement for those on-the-go.
+As we now have unprecedented access to information that will allow us to better focus our marketing efforts, it makes sense to harness the technology and information ethically to improve user experiences and increase user engagement for those on-the-go, thereby increasing sales.

 If you are looking for rapid growth and you are also the very best in the world at what you do, passionate, full of energy and bold or a captain of industry of a leading or seriously ambitious challenger business or brand - get in touch to find out more ›